Soft Actor-Critic Learning-Based Joint Computing, Pushing, and Caching Framework in MEC Networks: Soft Actor-Critic Learning

-where $\mathcal{D}$ is a replay buffer or the distribution of previously sampled states and actions.
-With the use of an unbiased estimator, the gradient of Eq.~\eqref{eq:J_v} is computed as
+where $\mathcal{D}$ is the distribution of previously sampled states and actions, $p$ is the transition probability between states, and the value function $V_{\bar{\theta}}(\mathbf{x}_t)$ is implicitly parameterized through the soft Q-function parameters as follows:

-where the actions are sampled in accordance with the current policy, instead of the replay buffer.
-The soft Q-function parameters $\theta$ are trained to minimize the soft Bellman residual in Eq.~\eqref{eq:J_Q} with the stochastic gradients optimization in Eq.~\eqref{eq:J_Q_grad}.

-The update uses a target value network $V_{\bar{\psi}}$, where $\bar{\psi}$ can be an exponentially moving average of the value network weights \cite{haarnoja2018soft}.
-By directly minimizing the anticipated KL-divergence given below, the policy parameters $\phi$ can be learned
+The update makes use of a target soft Q-function $Q_{\bar{\theta}}$ with parameters $\bar{\theta}$ obtained as an exponentially moving average of the soft Q-function weights $\theta$, which helps stabilize training.
+The soft Bellman residual $J_{Q}(\theta)$ in Eq.~\eqref{eq:J_Q} can be optimized with stochastic gradients